-Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance 29.
+Table 1: Summa Final Settlement Agreement (FSA) Requirements ary Performance on Settlement Ag Final Target reement Requirements October 2018 - March 2019 Performance April - September 2019 Performance 29.
 At least 95% of Class Members will receive a comprehensive medical assessment within 60 days of entering care.
 Interim benchmark requirement - By September 2019, 71% 52% (455 of 884) of children who entered care between October 2018 and March 2019 received a comprehensive medical assessment within 60 days.
 47% (702 of 1,488) of children who entered care between April and September 2019 received a comprehensive medical assessment within 60 days.
 30. At least 85% of Class Members ages three and above for whom a mental health need is identified during the comprehensive medical assessment will receive a comprehensive mental health assessment within 30 days of the comprehensive medical assessment.
 Dates to reach final target and interim benchmarks to be added once approved.
 80 Data for this measure are not available.
 Data for this measure are not available.
 81